Achieve Optimal Nutrition: The Optimal Nutrient Intakes

 Full green bars indicate you’re meeting the minimum (Bliss Point) intake for those nutrients, while shorter grey bars mean you have more work to do on those nutrients.

-Remember, the default targets in Cronometer are usually similar to the Bliss Points, which align with maximum energy intake.
+Remember, the default targets in Cronometer are similar to the Bliss Points, which align with maximum energy intake.
 So, to increase your satiety and level your nutrition, you must move towards the Optimal Nutrient Intakes.

 We have created several resources to help Optimisers move towards the Optimal Nutrient Intakes.